asimons04/tesseract/README.md

 ### Useless Setting is Slightly Less Useless now
 The "Open post links in new tab" is only partially implemented.
 This is a work in progress and is being integrated as I update certain components.

-### Spotify
-I completely re-wrote the embed content components for YouTube (etc) videos.
-Rather than shoe-horning in Spotify alongside that, I'm building a dedicated Spotify component in another branch.
-That said, Spotify embeds no longer work in the latest release and will only render the thumbnail for now.

-### Alternate YouTube Frontends
-Piped support for emebds was removed in this release - it was just too slow and the instances too finnicky with embeds.

 ## Roadmap / To Do List
 ### Infrastructure
 1. [X] Add missing route/logic for email verification tokens